 The same can be said for number “2” above, a skilled nursing facility stay, particularly with an event that keeps you there longer than 20 days.
 I say 20 days because at this point you will have per day co-pays under many plans.
 For example, one plan in Maine will have you pay $160 per day for days 21-57.
 Do the math on that stay.
 You would have a co-pay bill over $5000.
 Now, the same question as the hospital stay is before you: Do you want to pay these co-pays yourself, or would you like an insurance carrier to pay this for you?
 If you want the insurance to cover the $5000 of skilled nursing care you should consider a hospital indemnity plan.

-Lastly, there is number “3” cancer.
-Under Medicare Advantage plans you will pay 20% for outpatient cancer care until you hit the “maximum out of pocket,” which for most plans is between $5-7000 per year.
+Lastly, there is number “3”.
+Under Medicare Advantage plans you will pay 20% for outpatient care (which includes Chemo drugs and other Part B drugs) until you hit the “maximum out of pocket,” which for many plans is between $5-7000 per year .
 If you’re diagnosed with cancer, are you comfortable paying the maximum out of pocket of the plan you chose, or would you like an insurance carrier to pay this for you?
 Many people are not comfortable with this type of expense, especially if the treatment goes from one year into the next – You could hit the max out of pocket twice!